-The HRCO addresses human rights complaints, concerns, issues or matters brought forward by a member of the Board community that relate to Policy #240.0, Human Rights: Code-Related Harassment and Discrimination.
+The HRCO addresses human rights complaints, concerns, issues or matters bought forward by a member of the Board community that relate to Policy #240.0, Human Rights: Code-Related Harassment and Discrimination.

 The HRCO maintains an impartial approach when addressing a human rights complaint.
 Our team strives to explore all perspectives and understand all sides of a complaint.
 Please note that any complainant who seeks resolution of a complaint must be prepared to be identified to the respondent.

-The standard process for filing a human rights complaint is by submitting a Human Rights Reporting Form.
+The standard process for filing a human rights complaint is by submitting a HRCO Reporting Form.

 Report an Issue

 We actively listen to the concerns of any member of the Board community seeking advice or information regarding any human rights issue or matter.
 Strict confidentiality and privacy is guaranteed at all times, which is consistent with the arm's-length position of our office.

-- Facilitate or initiate informal resolution processes as agreed to by the complainant and/or respondent.
+We facilitate or initiate informal resolution processes as agreed to by the complainant and/or respondent.
 Refer to our Early Resolutions page for more information on restorative practices such as informal dialogue or mediation.

-The HRCO flowchart below offers a visual representation of the HRCO complaints process.
+The HRCO complaints process flow chart below offers a visual representation of the HRCO complaints process.

 When to Contact the HRCO